thepartly/reflectapi/docs/src/tutorial/testing.md

 ## Congratulations! 🎉

-You've successfully built a complete Pet Store API using ReflectAPI with:
+You've successfully built a complete Pet Store API using `reflectapi` with:

 - **Type-safe API definitions** with automatic client generation
 - **Comprehensive validation** at multiple levels